sql_funcs documentation

 • lclc_initiated (Bool) – Only look at linkages that LCLC initiated.
 Defaults to True

-• cm_only (Bool) – Only look at clients receiving case management.
+• just_cm (Bool) – Only look at clients receiving case management.
 Defaults to True

 • timeframe (Bool) – Only include records with a linked_date in the timeframe.
 Defaults to True